 Okay, the World Nomad Games are intended to attract tourists and boost tourism in their host country.
 But that doesn’t mean you’ll be drowning in a sea of obnoxious foreign tourists!

-There were far more Kyrgyz people than foreigners at the World Nomad Games in 2016.
+There were far more Kyrgyz people than foreigners at the World Nomad Games in 2016 and 2018.
 Spectator and performer alike were excited to show off their culture, and oh were they a sight to behold.

 Plenty of nomadic families rolled in to set up yurts near the event.
 Men and women donned traditional clothes.
 Many a spectator were on horseback.
 Young, aspiring eagle hunters wandered through the crowds with tiny eaglets in tow.